If you’re interested in getting a home loan, you’ve probably heard of an FHA Loan.

 If you have a 580 or higher credit score you are eligible for an FHA loan with a 3.5% down payment.
 FHA loans are the perfect way for people to buy a house with bad credit.

 Many people in America have heard of an FHA loan and believe it’s just for low income, or are bad credit loans.
 This is not the case at all.
 FHA loans are the most popular type of home loan product used in the US.
 Approximately 40% of all home loans in the U.S. are FHA home loans.
-They are very popular for first time home buyers because of their flexible qualifying guidelines.
+They are very popular for first time home buyers because of their flexible qualifying guidelines and low down payments.

 Who should get an FHA Mortgage?